Align

 Rezerv (Events/Workshops)

 Rezerv is a business management platform designed for service-based organisations such as fitness and wellness providers.
-Rezerv needed an events/workshop module to cater to different businesses needs.
+Rezerv needed an events/workshops module to cater to different businesses needs.

 Product Design (SaaS)